-- Spaces you aren’t in very regularly.
+- Rooms you aren’t in very frequently.

-- Locations with hot and cold spots.
+- Areas with hot and cold spots.

 - Pricey electric heat from baseboards, wall heaters or radiators.

-- Older residences that don’t have ductwork as a result of radiator or baseboard heat.
+- Older residences that don’t have ductwork due to radiator or baseboard heat.

-In contrast with more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also get precise control over settings from room to room, thanks to zoned mini-split technology.
+When compared to more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also have precise control over settings from room to room, as a result of zoned mini-split technology.

-Our Pros Can Take on All Your Mini-Split Installation Needs
+Our Professionals Can Handle All Your Mini-Split Installation Needs